Samuel Todes

 Samuel Todes (June 27, 1927 – October 21, 1994) was an American philosopher who made notable contributions to existentialism, phenomenology, and philosophy of mind.

 Biography

-Todes taught philosophy at MIT after graduation from Harvard, alongside Hubert Dreyfus.
+Todes taught philosophy at MIT after graduating from Harvard, alongside Hubert Dreyfus.
 He taught courses on Kant, Hegel, Husserl, Heidegger and Merleau-Ponty.
 Todes developed a philosophy of needs, based on his critique of Kant's schematism and Merleau-Ponty's critique of Heidegger.
 This contribution was never published, beyond its basis in his dissertation.
 Gerry Stahl and Ralph D. Sawyer attended his courses as undergraduates.
 When Todes and Dreyfus were dismissed from MIT for their critique of artificial intelligence, Todes moved to Northwestern University's Department of Philosophy.